doingandlearning/rapid-and-responsible-ai-development/section-09-ai-ethics-governance/slides.md

 ---

+## Personal Action Planning (15 minutes)

+**Individual Reflection (5 minutes):**
+- What ethical concerns resonate most with you?
+- What specific actions will you take in your role?
+- What additional learning do you need?

+**Action Plan Development (7 minutes):**
+- Create a personal action plan with:
+  - 3 specific actions you'll take
+  - Timeline for implementation
+  - Resources you'll need
+  - How you'll measure success

+**Peer Sharing (3 minutes):**
+- Share your action plan with a partner
+- Provide feedback and suggestions
+- Identify potential collaboration opportunities

+---

 ## Ready for Ethical AI Implementation?

 ### Moving from Principles to Practice

+---

 **You now understand:**
 🎯 **Why ethics matters** for university AI systems